PratimaGurav/global-warning/Readme.md

   ### Known Bugs

- -   On some mobile devices the Hero Image on home and sign-up page pushes the size of screen out more than any of the other content on the page.
+ -   On some mobile devices the Hero Image on home and sign-up page pushes the size of screen out more than any of the other content on the page. *fixed*
-  -   Also the logo and Navbar .
+      -*Adjusted the width of the hero image*
+  -  On Firefox browser the form on Sign-Up page was distorted. *fixed* -*Adjusted the height of the white background*

 ## Deployment